-You will attract more online visitors by making sure your SEO ranks higher than other photographers in your area.
-Most photographers try optimizing for the highest Google results in general, but they forget that most potential client do local searches, meaning that you will get a bigger bang for your SEO bucks if you optimize for local searches.
+Most photographers try optimizing for the highest Google results in general, but they forget that most potential clients do local searches, meaning that you will get a bigger bang for your SEO bucks if you optimize for local searches.
 Overall, ensure that your site is easy to use, works on mobile devices, and contains content that is relatable and engaging.